 This season more than ever, he has utilised his vision to unlock defences, rather than his dexterous feet.

-His stats reflect this — Messi is averaging 0.58 assists per 90 minutes, the best rate of his career by a distance.
+His stats reflect this — Messi is averaging more assists per 90 minutes this season than at any point in his career.

 Only in 2012/13 did Messi average more non-penalty goals per 90 minutes than his current rate.

 The stats paint a cartoonish image, of Messi playing a throughball into the path of himself before chipping the keeper.

 He operates on a surreal plain, often giving the Nou Camp mirage-like qualities.

 Messi has to be seen to be believed, but it’s still far from easy first-hand.